 After iftar, the streets gradually fill.
 Cafés reopen, supermarkets extend their hours, and simple plans replace tightly scheduled days.
 By 9pm, it feels like the day has just begun.
 A grocery run at midnight feels routine.
 Coffee at 1am feels perfectly timed.

-Why Evenings Take Over
+Why Evenings Take Over After Iftar

 The shift is partly practical.
-Fasting shapes daytime energy, so evenings naturally become the most comfortable time to socialise, shop and unwind.
+Fasting shapes daytime energy, so evenings naturally become the most comfortable time to socialise, shop, and unwind.
 Shortened work hours and quieter afternoons allow energy to be conserved for the night.

 Regional consumer behaviour surveys consistently show increased post-sunset activity during Ramadan, especially around dining and social gatherings.
 Families head out together, friends reconnect, and neighbourhoods take on a gentle buzz.